eye-division/madiacharya/_sculpture/1-current.md

   - image_path: /assets/images/575677f6d4ae2.jpg
     image_title: Those Long Hot Summers (front)
     image_description: >-
-      Found Plastic, found wood, mixed media, 2017
+      Found Plastic, found wood, mixed media,

-      Dimensions: H125 D15 W65 cms
+      Dimensions: H125 D15 W65 cms, 2017

-      This work is created using a found plastic table which &amp;nbsp;accidentally got burned during a summer evening.
+      This work is created using a found plastic table which accidentally got burned during a summer evening.
 The use of vintage fabric echoes the kind of covering which may have previously covered such an object when it functioned as a piece of furniture.
 There is a dialogue between natural and manufactured materials suggesting an apparent continuity between the disparate textures and materials so that pre-exiting boundaries become fused and appear as one.
   - image_path: /assets/images/57567823f29ca.jpg
     image_title: TLHS (back)
     image_description: